+Look over how much your averages are.
 How much, on average, is your business making per week, per month, and per day.
 Look at points in time where the rental wasn’t performing to that average.
 See if you can figure out why.
 Some factors that affect rents are as follows:

 - Rentals can see a dip in traffic if there is poor weather.